This Is What Whales Are Betting On ServiceNow

 - JMP Securities has decided to maintain their Market Outperform rating on ServiceNow, which currently sits at a price target of $553.

-- Morgan Stanley has decided to maintain their Overweight rating on ServiceNow, which currently sits at a price target of $556.

-- Mizuho has decided to maintain their Buy rating on ServiceNow, which currently sits at a price target of $500.

-- Truist Securities has decided to maintain their Buy rating on ServiceNow, which currently sits at a price target of $550.
+- UBS has decided to maintain their Buy rating on ServiceNow, which currently sits at a price target of $540.

-- Deutsche Bank has decided to maintain their Buy rating on ServiceNow, which currently sits at a price target of $625.
+- BMO Capital has decided to maintain their Outperform rating on ServiceNow, which currently sits at a price target of $520.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.